ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

   Package that includes several useful commands for network management.

 - `sudo`\
-  A command that allows a sysadmin to give limited `root` privileges to users and log root activity.
+  A command that allows a system administrator to give limited `root` privileges to users and log root activity.

 - `tree`\
   Is a recursive directory listing command that produces a depth indented listing of files.

 - `vim`\
-  A more complete version of the `vi` editor, which includes fancy things like syntax coloring.
+  A more complete version of the `vi` editor, which includes fancy features like syntax coloring.

 To install all of the above at once, open a shell terminal as `root` and use the following command: